In a time of great transition on our planet,

 The Beauty Way

-Walking the beauty way is about rekindling our wholeness, so we spend less time in distractions and more time remembering ourselves as beauty makers, as creators.
-We take time to appreciate the beauty around us, within us, and that which is uniquely ours to create.
+The MWALI altar incorporates this concept as a daily contemplation to rekindle our wholeness and multi-dimensionality, so we spend less time in distractions and more time remembering ourselves as beauty makers and co-creators of our reality.
+We take time to appreciate, nurture and contribute to the beauty all around us, within us, and that which is uniquely ours to create.

 MWALI is rooted in the principle of Tri Hita Karana: